storacha/w3filecoin-infra/docs/architecture.md

 - **piece inclusion request** is received by a Storefront with `pieceCid` (TBD `endpoint` to get presigned urls from given we want to support w3up, web3.storage, ...?)
 - **piece queued** to be aggregated
-- **piece contenation** into ferries until a ferry has enough load to become an aggregate offer
+- **piece concatenation** into ferries until a ferry has enough load to become an aggregate offer
 - **aggregate submission** to Storage Provider broker
 - **deal tracking** and **deal recording** once fulfilled